isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * see "stopping programmers from doing unusual things" as their primary aim
 * aim at portability across many compilers (some 10 years old)
 * are written to preserve decades old code bases
-* aims at a single application domain
+* aim at a single application domain
 * are downright counterproductive
-* are ignored (must be ignored for programmers to get their work done well)
+* are ignored (must be ignored by programmers to get their work done well)

 A bad coding standard is worse than no coding standard.
 However an appropriate set of guidelines are much better than no standards: "Form is liberating."